Kitware/trame/docs/content/docs/tutorial-html.md

 ## `with` Construct

-The Python `with` construct can be used in our Veutify GUI creation to make the code cleaner and much more readable.
+The Python `with` construct can be used in our Vuetify GUI creation to make the code cleaner and much more readable.
 You use the `with` construct to add components to a component.
 The `toolbar` is a component, so we can add the `VSpacer`, `VSwitch`, and `VBtn`.
 The `VBtn` is a component that we want to decorate with a `VIcon` component, so we use the with construct with the `VBtn` to accomplish this effect.

 ```python
 with layout.toolbar: